DevExpress/devextreme-documentation/concepts/Common/Security Considerations/20 HTML Encoding/40 Encoding in Templates.md

 <a href="https://codepen.io/romantsukanov/pen/vYKjzQw?editors=1010" target="_blank">View on CodePen</a>

-Inserting unencoded content can open your application to XSS attacks:
+When you insert unencoded content, it can open your application to XSS attacks:

 ![DevExtreme Tabs with disabled HTML encoding](/images/UiWidgets/tabs-itemTemplate-unsafe-html.png)

-With encoding, the content is interpreted as text and simply displayed:
+The encoded content is interpreted and displayed as text:

 ![DevExtreme Tabs with enabled HTML encoding](/images/UiWidgets/tabs-itemTemplate-safe-html.png)